OPS-E2E-PPE/VBA-Docs/api/Project.pjjobtype.md

 ---
-title: PjJobType Enumeration (Project) ms.prod: project-server ms.assetid: 61e64bfb-8cd8-7b76-9a5f-b7499953275f
+title: PjJobType enumeration (Project) ms.service: project-server ms.assetid: 61e64bfb-8cd8-7b76-9a5f-b7499953275f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PjJobType Enumeration (Project)
+# PjJobType enumeration (Project)
 Contains constants that specify the type of job (save, publish, or check in) that the Project Professional cache can send to the Project Server Queue System.

 ## Members